 USB Flash Drive – these are great for backing up on the fly during downtime on your travels.
 The beauty of these devices is they are small and in the past few years support significantly more data.
 Oh and like most storage devices, the prices have really dropped.
 I’ve always had luck with the Corsair brand.
 These are highly durable products.
-I recommend at least a 256gb or 512gb drives.
-For serious photographers there’s always larger portable drives.
+I recommend at least a 256gb, 512gb or 1TB USB drives.
+For serious photographers accumulating massive data quickly, there’s always much larger portable drives.

 The proliferation of blogs skyrocketed when the ease of using WordPress became known and today a high percentage of travel blogs are created on this platform.
 With a variety of free and paid templates available – and a fairly easy learning curve, as well as the ability to publish and edit on the fly – its no wonder this software is so popular.